joshua-d/neural-env-py/README.md

 The process of training a neural network to produce a desired output when it is given a specific input is as follows:
 1) Begin with a population of randomly generated neural networks with different genes and characteristics.
-2) Evaulate each neural network's performance (fitness) by comparing its output to the desired output.
+2) Evaluate each neural network's performance by comparing its output to the desired output.
-3) Allow the neural networks that performed the best (have the best fitness) to reproduce, producing new neural networks of slightly different characteristics and genes (based on the genes of the parents).
-These new neural networks replace those with worse fitness.
+3) Allow the neural networks that performed the best to reproduce, producing new neural networks of slightly different characteristics and genes (based on the genes of the parents).
+These new neural networks replace those that performed the worst.
-4) Repeat fitness evaulation and reproduction until a neural network of desired performance is produced.
+4) Repeat performance evaulation and reproduction until a neural network of desired performance is produced.

 <br>